ocean-vinz/Homelab-Ansible-Project/README.md

 # Homelab-Ansible-Project
-A Collection of my ansible playbook when I studied for RHCE
+This repo was a few collections from hundreds of my ansible-playbook I had made when I studied for RHCE.